It’s 10,000 BC, and you’ve painted a a detailed graphic on your cave wall for your upcoming business presentation.

 It depicts your keen analysis of the recent successful hunt.

-Now, you offer to show it to your group, perhaps young hunters seeking valuable knowledge.
+Now, you offer to show it to your group, perhaps young hunters seeking essential knowledge.

 How would you deliver your hunting presentation?